blues/app-accelerators/54-multi-site-walk-in-cooler-energy-setpoint-monitor/README.md

 1. **Create a project.** Sign up at [notehub.io](https://notehub.io) and [create a project](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-pi/#set-up-notehub).
 Copy the [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid) and paste it into `firmware/cooler_monitor/cooler_monitor.ino` as the `PRODUCT_UID` constant before flashing.
 2. **Claim the Notecard.** Power the unit; on first cellular connection the Notecard associates with your project automatically.
 3. **Create Fleets.** The natural grouping for a multi-site cooler program is one [Fleet](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) per banner or region — every store in a given franchise territory typically shares the same setpoint targets and alert thresholds.
 [Smart Fleet](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) rules let you break out exceptions automatically (e.g., flagship stores with tighter temperature tolerances) without manual device reassignment.
 4. **Set environment variables.** All variables below are optional; firmware defaults apply until overridden.
-Any variable set in Notehub takes effect on the device's next inbound sync — no reflash required.
+Any variable set in Notehub takes effect on the device's next inbound sync — no reflash required. **To set a variable in Notehub:** navigate to your project → Devices (or Fleet) → scroll down to Environment Variables → click "Edit" (JSON view) → add or update the variable and save.
+The device syncs inbound approximately every `summary_interval_min` (default 60 min), so allow up to 120 seconds for the new value to take effect.

    | Variable | Default | Purpose |
    |---|---|---|